Editor: Ivy Page, Poet/Editor/Professor

 Layout and Design/Art Editor: Beth Page, Illustrator/Designer

-Beth Page holds a BFA in Illustration.
+Beth Page holds a BFA in Illustration from Syracuse University.
 She won the Bronze award from the Society of Illustrators of Los Angeles for the 2008 Editorial Illustration and is an internationally published illustrator.
-She works for the Hippo Press in Manchester NH as a Production Assistant.
 You can find her online at www.bethapage.com.

 Current Guest Editor(s):

 Eric Crapo has taught poetry, playwriting and erotica at Chester College of New England and Southern New Hampshire University.
 He is the Chief Editor of Collective Fallout, a lit mag dedicated to queer, speculative fiction and poetry.
 In addition to poetry & drama, Eric has been known to dabble in photography and speculative fiction.
 His work has appeared in Sensations Magazine, Verse, BUTT, Origami Condom, Moonshot, and Organs of Vision and Speech (OVS).

 Sarah is a writer and professor based out of New Jersey and New York City.
 She earned her B.A. in English from Rutgers University and her MFA in Creative Writing from Long Island University, Brooklyn.
 Her work has been featured in several literary journals and she has had a memoir published on Amazon.
 Currently, she is working on a series of children's books as well as a new collection of poetry.